“Forgotten Hollywood”- Enjoy the Holidays at Cirque du Soleil!

 ——————————————————-

-I’m thrilled that the Cypress Public Library will now carry a copy of Forgotten Hollywood Forgotten History.
+I’m thrilled the Cypress Public Library will carry Forgotten Hollywood Forgotten History.
 The paperback has been added to their shelves as part of a book-building program.
 My Orange County, CA hometown library is the 57th literary facility to carry my work, which offers me gratification.

 Until next time> “never forget”